Hafiz-i Abru: Life

 Hafiz-i Abru was born in Khorasan and studied in Hamadān.
 He entered Timur's court in the 1380s; after the death of Timur, Hafiz-i Abru continued in the service of Timur's son, Shah Rukh, in Herat.
 He interacted with other scholars congregating around Timur's and Shah Rukh's courts, and became recognized as a good chess player.
+In his assessment of the Mausoleum of Sultan Öljaitü, he gave the dimensions while stating "It is a unique monument which has no equal even in the most distant lands."